dcnoren/Domoticz-Home-UI/README.md

 2.7 Create any scenes you wish directly in Domoticz, and they will reflect on the UI.
 Groups not (yet) supported.

+2.8 If desired, you can program information in to the scene description to let the UI reflect when a scene is activated.
+To do so, you need the MD5 hash of the current light status, which is generally easy to do - as I give it to you in the ajax call.
+After creating some scenes, click on a scene button in the UI to activate the scene.
+Then, visit http://example.com/home-automation/ajax/ajax.php?action=getAllStatus and look for the JSON value for the "lightd5" key.
+Copy that value, which is 32 characters (do not include quotation marks), and enter that into the description for the scene on Domoticz.
+Once you save the scene, any time the scene is active, you will see it selected.

 ===
 3.0 TODO
 ===